wp-plugins/zedity/readme.txt

 [youtube http://www.youtube.com/watch?v=wdUkypagojc]

-**Need to update your Zedity content?
+**Do you need to update your Zedity content?
 This short tutorial shows how to do it:**
 [youtube http://www.youtube.com/watch?v=UOJ15OFWbFU]

 Please notice that some of the features shown may be available in the [Zedity Premium](http://zedity.com/plugin/wp)